Javascript is not enabled.

 Pete Ryan

 The patient was depressed.
 She had kidney disease, endured regular dialysis and had undergone an aggressive medical regimen after doctors discovered blood clots.
-But that wasn’t what was dimming the 49-year-old’s spirits.
+But that wasn’t what dimmed the 49-year-old’s spirits.

 “My hair is falling out,” she lamented.

 Her doctors suspected the cause.
-She had been prescribed warfarin, an anticoagulation drug, to deal with her clotting issue.
-Within three weeks of switching to an alternative drug, apixaban, her hair stopped falling out — and eventually it grew back.
+She had been prescribed warfarin, an anticoagulation drug (a type of blood thinner), to deal with her clotting issue.
+Within three weeks of switching to an alternative drug, apixaban, her hair stopped falling out — and eventually, it grew back.

 Like turning gray, hair loss can be a natural part of aging.
 But alopecia, the medical term for hair loss, is a complex condition with many variations, from slow-progressing balding (referred to as male- or female-pattern hair loss) to more rapid and patchy loss (alopecia areata is a common form).
-Genetics, hormonal changes, inflammation and even certain diseases — including, in some cases, COVID-19 — can trigger temporary or permanent hair loss.
-And prescription drugs may also trigger excessive and sudden shedding.
+Genetics, hormonal changes, inflammation and even certain diseases can trigger temporary or permanent hair loss.
+Prescription drugs may also trigger excessive and sudden shedding.

 Ask your doctor about these drugs, which can cause hair loss in some patients.